Skip to content

 kubectl get vm my-first-vm -o jsonpath='{.status.consoleURL}'

-# SSH to the VM (once it has an IP)
+# SSH once the VM has an IP

 ssh ubuntu@<vm-ip>